Motion-R1: Enhancing Motion Generation with Decomposed Chain-of-Thought and RL Binding: Related Work

+While structured reasoning enhances interpretability and controllability, recent studies~\cite{tan2025reason,pan2025medvlm,liu2025seg} show that it can be further optimized through reinforcement learning.
+Building on GRPO~\cite{deepSeekR1IncentivizingReasoning2025}, we introduce a decomposed CoT paradigm for structured motion reasoning and an RL Binding mechanism, together enabling interpretable and semantically aligned motion synthesis.

-Text-guided 3D human motion generation has become a key research focus in recent years.
-Early methods~\cite{ahnText2ActionGenerativeAdversarial2017,ghoshSynthesisCompositionalAnimations2023,qi2024weakly} primarily relied on generative adversarial networks~\cite{goodfellow2014generative,wang2024hallo3d} to synthesize human motion from text descriptions.
+\paragraph{Text-guided 3D Human Motion Generation} Text-guided 3D human motion generation has become a key research focus in recent years.
+Early methods~\cite{ahnText2ActionGenerativeAdversarial2017,ghoshSynthesisCompositionalAnimations2023} primarily relied on generative adversarial networks~\cite{goodfellow2014generative} to synthesize human motion from text descriptions.
 These methods often struggled with issues such as limited diversity.